 "HOW TO PROTECT WHAT IS IMPORTANT TO YOU (EXCERPT)" 1080P Full HD video with stereo audio (seamless, endless loop.)

 “How To Protect What Is Important To You” is a reference to the seemingly endless gunfights that often occur in PG-rated cowboy and action movies in which no character is ever actually injured, due to the fact that depicting blood in films with such a rating is restricted.
 This scene employs the use of several different composited layers of looping video segments, each of a different duration.
 The three cowboys and a series of lightning flashes, all looping separately, interact uniquely over the course of eight minutes with each loop.
 The complete eight-minute video also loops seamlessly with itself, resulting in a literal endless gunfight.
 The female character, depicted as a still image, is clearly bored and frustrated by the three male character's relentless desire to fight and conquor as censorship denies the story to progress.

 "HOW TO AVOID BEING DETECTED (EXCERPT)" 1080P Full HD video with stereo audio (seamless, endless loop.)

 Using suction cups or toilet plungers to scale walls is a tactic used repeatedly by cartoon characters when sneaking into a buildings.
 “How To Avoid Being Detected” is a specific reference to an episode of The Simpsons where Mr. Burns and Smithers break into the Simpson house using suction cups as tools to climb onto the ceiling.
-The plate of corn chips in this scene is also a reference to a common technique used in animators when looping segments.
+The plate of corn chips in this scene is also a reference to a common technique used by animators when looping segments.
 The man eating the chips will always reach behind the pile for a new chip, allowing me to loop his portion of the video without fear of the pile of chips changing when the loop repeats itself.
-His obsession with his phone leaves him distracted and oblivious from eminent dangers.
+His obsession with his phone leaves him distracted from oblivious and imminent dangers.

 "HOW TO ESTABLISH A VANTAGE POINT (EXCERPT)" 1080P Full HD video with stereo audio (seamless, endless loop.)